-Central Penn's Minor in Legal Studies provides non-legal majors with an understanding of the legal profession and various legal principles relevant to their fields of study.
+Central Penn's Minor in Legal Studies will equip students with foundational legal knowledge and practical skills applicable to various legal-related careers in the private, public and non-profit sectors.
 A minor in Legal Studies does not qualify you to perform as a Paralegal.